XiaoyiDolly/XiaoyiDolly.github.io/content/home/about.md

 # About me

-I am a research assistant for the lab of Service Computing, in the department of Electrical and Computer Engineering, Carnegie Mellon University at Silicon Valley campus, supervised by [Prof. Jia Zhang](https://www.cmu.edu/silicon-valley/faculty-staff/zhang-jia.html).
+I am currently a PhD student in the department of Electrical and Computer Engineering, Carnegie Mellon University at silicon valley campus.
+My research area is service computing, with focus on scientific workflow and knowledge graph.
+My advisor is [Prof. Jia Zhang](https://www.cmu.edu/silicon-valley/faculty-staff/zhang-jia.html).

 Link to my [resume](files/cmu-resume.pdf).